-Consistent with prior years, there were zero report cases of work-related fatalities, injuries and occupational diseases in FY2019.
-The total absentee rate1 for FY2019 is 0.98 percent (FY2018: 0.83 percent).
+Consistent with prior years, there were zero report cases of work-related fatalities, injuries and occupational diseases in FY2020.
+The total absentee rate1 for FY2020 is 1.66 percent (FY2019: 0.98 percent).
+Increase in the absentee rate is primarily due to the enforcement of Infectious Diseases (COVID-19 Stay Orders) Regulations 2020 where patients with acute respiratory symptoms are required to be issued at least five days of stay home notice by a medical practitioner.

-FY2019 FY2018
+FY2020 FY2019 9

-Absentee Rate İ † Total Ť † Total
+Absentee Rate Ť Total Ť † Total

-0.57 1.06 0.98 0.56 0.87 0.83
+0.13 1.51 1.66 0.57 1.06 0.98

 Key Area of Focus Perpetual Target FY2019 Status

 Incidents of work-related fatalities, injuries and occupational diseases Zero incidents of work-related fatalities, injuries and occupational diseases Achieved